 What does it mean to live this out in the everyday rhythms of life?

 Put simply, the everyday rhythms are the normal items that fill up your schedule.
-As we learn to center all of our lives around the Gospel (and not simply our Sundays), we believe even the seemingly mundane can be transformed for God’s glory.
+As we learn to center all of our lives (and not simply our Sundays) around the Gospel, we believe even the seemingly mundane can be transformed for the glory of God.

 Here is a brief example.
 On average, each one of us will eat 3 meals a day or 21 meals a week.
 This is an everyday rhythm.
 What if, rather than adding something to our already busy schedules, we used a meal or two a week to live out our identity as a member of God’s family by sharing a meal with someone and spend some time in worship together as we discuss what He has recently done in our lives.